jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 To access cluster administration features, sign in to the web portal as the cluster administrator.
 The login URL is the DNS name or IP address of your CentreStack server.

-``(Screenshot placeholder: centrestack‑main‑login‑screen.png – shows the login page with email/password fields and the **Sign In** button.)``
+``(Screenshot placeholder: centrestack‑main‑login‑screen.png – shows the CentreStack login screen.
+The page title reads **"Sign In"** and there are fields for your email/username and password with a blue **Sign In** button.)``

 After login, the **Cluster Dashboard** presents a summary of your environment.
 It displays counts of tenants, users and assigned licences, the remaining trial days, and icons for navigation (Cluster Dashboard, Files, Settings, etc.).

-``(Screenshot placeholder: cluster‑admin‑main‑interface‑after‑login‑multi‑tenancy.png – shows the cluster dashboard with tiles for each tenant and a **New Tenant** tile.
-Use this screenshot to describe navigation icons such as the home/tenant manager icon, the gauge icon for reports and the cog for settings.)``
+``(Screenshot placeholder: cluster‑admin‑main‑interface‑after‑login‑multi‑tenancy.png – shows the **Cluster Dashboard** page after login.
+The blue banner displays remaining trial days, a **Cluster Dashboard** link and the user menu.
+Below, each tenant appears as a card; the first card is labelled with the tenant name and shows user count and storage usage.
+At the far left is a large **New Tenant** tile with a plus icon.
+Across the top bar are icons for Tenant Manager (home icon), Reports (speedometer icon) and Settings (cog icon).)``

 Tenant Manager
 --------------

 From the cluster dashboard, click the **Tenant Manager** tile to view and manage all tenants.
 Each tenant card displays the tenant name, the tenant administrator, the number of users and storage usage.
 A **New Tenant** tile allows you to create a tenant.

-``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen.png – highlight the **New Tenant** tile on the tenant manager screen.)``
+``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen.png – highlights the **New Tenant** tile on the **Tenant Manager** screen.
+The surrounding tiles list existing tenants; the highlighted tile has a large plus symbol and the label **"New Tenant"**.)``

 Tenant cards include a context menu with options: